A remark on the existence of equivariant functions: Proof of Theorem

+\begin{proof}[Proof of Proposition \ref{exist of aut-1}] We prove the assertion by correcting the argument in \cite[Theorem 4.4]{SS2014}.
 For a given non-constant $\rho$-equivariant function $h$, set $g=\{h,z\}$.
 Then $g$ is an automorphic form of weight $4$ on $\Gamma$.
-Note that $g$ is holomorphic on $\HH$ by the formula \eqref{explicit} since all possible poles of $h$ are simple.
+Note that $g$ is holomorphic on $\HH$ by the assumption.
 By Proposition \ref{global solution}, the differential equation $y''+\frac{1}{2}gy=0$ has two linearly independent holomorphic solutions $f_1$ and $f_2$ on $\HH$ such that $h=\frac{f_1}{f_2}$.